PowerMAN Frequently Asked Questions (FAQ)

 both products.
 The term PowerMAN is generally used in the documentation.
 The supplied

-What is the difference between PowerMAN and Group Policy Preferences?
+What is the difference between PowerMAN and Group Policy Preferences (GPP)?

 - The settings are only preferences.
 The users can change them

-- GPP does not include policy enforcement or solve for PC 'Insomnia'
+- GPP does not include policy enforcement or resolve PC 'Insomnia'

 - GPP does not support logout or shutdown